Lune Rouge (album)

 Lune Rouge is the third studio album by American producer Tokimonsta.
 It was released on October 6, 2017, via Young Art Records.
 Produced by Tokimonsta, it features vocals of artists such as MNDR, Selah Sue, and Isaiah Rashad.
 In December 2018, the album was nominated for Best Dance/Electronic Album at the 61st Annual Grammy Awards.

 Singles

-The album consists of five singles released in the span of five months between June to October 2017.
+The album consists of five singles released in the span of five months between June and October 2017.
 The first single "Don't Call Me" was released on June 16, 2017.
 The second and third singles, "We Love" and "Bibimbap", were released on August 4 and 18 respectively.
 "No Way", the fourth single, was released on September 8, 2017.
 The album's fifth and final single was released on October 6, 2017, titled "I Wish I Could".

 Background

 At the end of 2015, Tokimonsta was diagnosed with a rare and potentially fatal brain disease known as moyamoya.
 Having undergone two brain surgeries, she was left unable to speak.
 After taking a break from music production, her memory returned and she began production and writing for the album.

 On April 6, 2018, the album's remix edition, titled Lune Rouge Remixed, was released via Young Art.
 Felix Cartal, Hugo Massien, Qrion, Sofi Tukker, Alexander Lewis, Kingdom and Dâm-Funk are among the featured artists included on the album.
 Tokimonsta told New York Daily News regarding the album "It represents who I am right now as an artist, how I've progressed over the many years that have passed since the last one."